MattIzSpooky/JNI/README.md

 ### Step 2: Preparing the C++ code
 The **javac** command is used to generate header files from Java code that has the "native" keyword.
-This brings us one step closer to glueing the Java and C++ together.
+This brings us one step closer to gluing the Java and C++ together.

 For those who do not know what a C/C++ header file is.
 Keeping it simple, it is a file that contains declarations of functions and types that are later implemented in source files (.cpp files).

-To incoporate this into the build process, adding the following under the plugin section in the maven POM.
+To incorporate this into the build process, adding the following under the plugin section in the maven POM.

 ```xml
 <plugin>